birbkeks/e621-firefox-theme/README.md

 # How to insall?
 ## Toolbar theme
-It's under review on [addons.mozilla.org](https://addons.mozilla.org) , it will be available soon.
+It's currently awaiting review from Mozilla team, it will be available soon.

 ## Homepage theme (CSS theme)
 Install [e621-theme.zip](https://github.com/birbkeks/e621-firefox-theme/releases/tag/owo) from this page, go to your Firefox directory and put `images` and `userContent.css` inside of your `chrome` folder.
 If you don't have one, create a new `chrome` folder.
 You can find your Firefox directory in `about:support`.